 There’s a traditional Portuguese game (or at least I think it only exists in Portugal) that is called “How Many” and consists of saying a number, turning the same times the small paper origami, seeing which colors come out and choosing one.
-According to the color, there’s a saying, a word, an order that seals the fate of the person who said the number.
+According to the color, there’s a word that seals the fate of the person who said the number.
 That’s about it.

 It’s a game I used to play when I was younger, before computers, apps, and things like that.
 The time when a jumping rope was a lot of fun.